gato-gordo/es6_notes/README.md

 multiplyBy2(1, 2, 3, 4, 5) // output >> [2, 4, 6, 8, 10]
 ```

-**No dynamic this binding**
+**No Dynamic this Binding**

-The syntactic sugar arrow functions make available can provide a nice way for writing cleaner, easier-to-read callback functions.
+Arrow functions can provide a nice way for writing cleaner, easier-to-read callback functions.
 They do have one functional difference from anonymous functions declared with the keyword `function`, however, which has to do with the binding of `this` inside of the function body.

 In plain old JavaScript functions, `this` gets bound at call time.
 If we run the following code, our step function will log "undefined" to the console at every interval.